umbraco/UmbracoDocs/Reference/Querying/UmbracoHelper/index.md

     @Umbraco.ReplaceLineBreaksForHtml(multiLine)

 ###.StripHtml(string html)
-Strips all html tags from a given string, all contents of the tags will remain.
+Strips all HTML tags from a given string; all contents of the tags will remain.

     Umbraco.StripHtml("<blink>Stop the blinking</blink>");

 ###.Truncate(string html, int length, bool addEllipsis)
-Truncates a string to a given length, can add a ellipsis at the end (...).
-Method checks for open html tags, and makes sure to close them
+Truncates a string to a given length, can add an ellipsis at the end (…).
+The method checks for open HTML tags, and makes sure to close them

     Umbraco.Truncate("I wish I was a tweet, at least then I get 140 chars", 10, true)

 ###.RenderMacro(string alias, object parameters)
-Renders a macro in the current page content, given the macros alias, and parameters required by the macro.
+Renders a macro in the current page content, given the macro's alias, and parameters required by the macro.

     @Umbraco.RenderMacro("navigation", new {root="1083", header="Hello"})